ReviewMyContract.aiReview My Contract

 What to Do

 Treat governing law and forum selection as separate negotiations.
 You might accept Delaware governing law (often commercially reasonable) while pushing back hard on a San Francisco exclusive venue requirement if you're in New York.
-Redline the venue clause to your home jurisdiction, or propose "each party may bring claims in courts of competent jurisdiction in its principal place of business."
+Redline the venue clause to your home jurisdiction, or propose 'each party may bring claims in courts of competent jurisdiction in its principal place of business.'
 That's a fair bilateral compromise that neither side can reasonably object to on principle.

 03High Importance